rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 -->

+We have done a [crater run] for the 1.64-beta and that did not find any other instances of this particular problem.
 If you can test compiling your crate atop the 1.64-beta before the stable release goes out on September 22nd, all the better!
 One easy way to try the beta is to use [rustup's override shortand][rustup] for it: